samueleaton/cubbie/README.md

 store.state;
 ```

-The you can also access the current state by getting the last element in the array returned from `store.stateHistory`.
+This is the same as getting the last element in the array returned from `store.stateHistory`.

 ### State History